elastic/rally/docs/adding_tracks.rst

 .. warning::

-    Your runner is on a performance-critical code-path so please double-check with :ref:`Rally's profiling support <clr_enable_driver_profiling>` that you did not introduce any bottlenecks.
+    Your runner is on a performance-critical code-path.
+Double-check with :ref:`Rally's profiling support <clr_enable_driver_profiling>` that you did not introduce any bottlenecks.

 You cannot only define custom parameter sources but also custom runners.
 Runners execute an operation against Elasticsearch.
 Out of the box, Rally supports the following operations: